 - You do have to pay airline taxes and fees for Companion Pass tickets.
 These range from $5.60 per leg for domestic flights to up to $100 or more round-trip for international flights to the Caribbean.

 - Southwest Airlines only flies within the U.S. and to select Caribbean destinations.
 If you want to fly to Thailand or China, this offer is the last thing you need.

 Think the Southwest Companion Pass Offer is Underwhelming?
 Try This Instead

 If you’re on the fence about the new Southwest Companion Pass offer, we totally get it.
 The lack of notice for this deal means you don’t have a lot of time to plan your 2019 travel around it.
 And since it may take you a while to complete the minimum spending requirement and earn the signup bonus, you could easily be left with a Companion Pass benefit that only lasts seven or eight months altogether.

 That’s why we’re suggesting you sign up for an entirely different credit card if you haven’t already — the Chase Sapphire Preferred® Card.

-With this more flexible option, you won’t have to rack your brain trying to figure out how to maximize a Companion Pass for the remainder of 2019.
+With this more flexible option, you won’t have to rack your brain trying to figure out how to maximize a Companion Pass.
 Instead, you’ll wind up with 60,000 points after you spend $4,000 on your card within three months of account opening that you can transfer to multiple airlines or book travel directly, plus earn 2X points on travel and dining at restaurants worldwide, eligible delivery services, takeout and dining out & 1 point per dollar spent on all other purchases.